 The apprenticeships start in September 2018.

-2Can I apply for more than one apprenticeship?
+2Can I apply for more than one Advanced Apprenticeship?

-No, you can only apply for one apprenticeship.
+No, you can only apply for one Advanced Apprenticeship but you can also apply for one Higher Apprenticeship.
 However, if we feel your qualifications match another role we may contact you about it to see if it’s of interest to you.

 You’ll be assigned a manager and mentor to support you throughout your time on the programme.
 You’ll attend our National Training Centre where you’ll meet other apprentices and build a network of friends who are also on their journey through National Grid.

 5Where will I be studying for the Advanced Apprenticeship?

 When you start your apprenticeship you’ll spend time at our training facility in Eakring, Nottinghamshire.
 As you gain more experience you will spend more time learning on the job.

 To make sure you end up in the best possible role, we’ve created a recruitment process with you in mind.
 You’ll have the chance to demonstrate your skills, natural talents and personality, so we can get to know you a little better – and work out where you would best fit here.

 Here’s how to apply

 Your application should take around one hour to complete, but you can save and return to it later.
 As part of your online application, you’ll complete timed ability tests and a personality questionnaire.